steeelydan/resources/README.md

 ## Web Development: General Resources

 [Book: High Performance Browser Networking](https://hpbn.co/)<br>
-What you need to know about the underlying networking techniques when approaching web development
+What you need to know about the underlying networking techniques when approaching web development.
+Seems to be freely accessible online

 [Awesome Lists](https://github.com/sindresorhus/awesome)<br>
 A list with important & inspiring libraries & frameworks, by a prolific developer